New York City in the American Revolution: McGowan’s Pass and Black Horse Tavern

 Shades of Liberty is the exciting new action-packed series that chronicles African Americans who fought in the American Revolutionary War.

-Similar articles also on Revolutionary War Journal
+Similar Articles on Revolutionary War Journal

 RESOURCES